schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

 #### Fit the model

 The model was fit using the **glm** and later **glmmTMB** package in R. A number of different models were tested to determine which hypothesis and associated variables best predicted resting oxygen consumption.
 Model fit was examined using AICc, BIC, and r-squared values.
-Additional model were examined via the validation diagonistics provided by the **performance** and **dHARMA** packages in R.
+Additional model were examined via the validation diagnostics provided by the **performance** and **dHARMA** packages in R.

-The first set of models tested looked at three different hypotheses including 1) that mass has a major impact of resting oxygen consumption of fish (this has been documented in the literature), 2) if variables related to time have an important impact on the resting oxygen consumption of fish.

 ##### Fixed factors (linear regression models)